Skip to main content

 • “veteran trauma expressive writing research findings”

-That alone makes it worth it.
+That alone makes it worth doing.

-The Four Steps of Emptying the Pack
+Four Steps to Empty the Pack

 Step 1: Set a Timer

 Most times I sit down to write, I don’t really want to.
+Part of me would rather do anything else.

 Even now, knowing I’ll feel better afterward, Resistance still shows up.